lcthomas/eng681f19/schedule.md

 ## Week 10: Queer Worlding
 ## Tuesday, October 22
-* Saidiya Hartman, selections from _Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval_ (2019)
+* Saidiya Hartman,"1909.
+601 West 61st Street.
+A New Colony of Colored People, or Malindy in Little Africa," "Mistah Beauty, the Autobiography of an Ex-Colored Woman, Select Scenes from a Film Never Cast by Oscar Micheaux, Harlem, 1920s," "The Beauty of the Chorus," and "Revolution in a Minor Key," from _Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval_ (2019) (assembled together as "Hartman - Wayward Lives Week 10" in course Box folder)
+* Eve Sedgwick, pgs 44-59 from “Introduction: Axiomatic,” from _Epistemology of the Closet_ (1990)
 * Lauren Berlant and Michael Warner, "Sex in Public", _Critical Inquiry_ 24.2 (1998)
-* Eve Sedgwick, selections from _Epistemology of the Closet_ (1990)
-* José Esteban Muñoz, "Introduction: Feeling Utopia" and Ch 10 "After Jack: Queer Failure, Queer Virtuosity," from _Cruising Utopia_ (2009)
+* José Esteban Muñoz, "Introduction: Feeling Utopia" from _Cruising Utopia_ (2009)
+* Jack Halberstam, "Minor Revolutionaries: A New Chapter in Queer Studies," _Los Angeles Review of Books_, July 21, 2019: [https://lareviewofbooks.org/article/minor-revolutionaries-a-new-chapter-in-queer-studies/](https://lareviewofbooks.org/article/minor-revolutionaries-a-new-chapter-in-queer-studies/)

 ----